jossmac/react-blink/README.md

 # React Blink

 For too long we've gone without the `<blink>` element.
-Well that's all about to change; blink is back baby!
+Well that's all about to change; blink is back!

 Demo: http://jossmac.github.io/react-blink